UPDATED: MARCH 14, 2023 | 2 MIN READ

 Auto Insurance Laws In New Hampshire

-Car insurance isn’t required in New Hampshire, but it’s recommended.
+New Hampshire state laws don’t require drivers to carry car insurance, but it’s recommended.
 However, suppose you’re convinced of the following violations.
 In that case, you’ll need to purchase a car insurance policy:

 - Driving under the influence